Raza Haroon

 Muhammad Raza Haroon (محمد رضا ہارون) (born 4 October 1965) is a Pakistani politician who was senior leader of Muttahida Qaumi Movement (MQM) until he joined Pak Sarzameen Party in March 2016.
 He then left PSP.

 Early life

 Raza did his B Com from Karachi University and BSc in computers from a foreign private university in Karachi.

 Political career

 Raza joined Muttahida Qaumi Movement in 1987 and moved to London in 1994 after Operation Clean-up begun.
-In 2007, he returned to Pakistan and was elected a member of Sindh Assembly on a ticket of Muttahida Qaumi Movement from PS-115 (Karachi) in 2008 general elections and served as provincial minister of Sindh for information and technology in 2009.
+In 2007, he returned to Pakistan and was elected a member of Sindh Assembly on a ticket of Muttahida Qaumi Movement from PS-115 (Karachi) in the 2008 general elections and served as provincial minister of Sindh for information and technology in 2009.

-In March 2016, he left Muttahida Qaumi Movement to join Mustafa Kamal's Pak Sarzameen Party.
+In March 2016, he left Muttahida Qaumi Movement to form along with others the Pak Sarzameen Party.
 He then revealed he left PSP.